-MUNICH (Germany) - The stage for FIBA EuroBasket 2025 is now set with the event tipping off later this month.
+MUNICH (Germany) - The stage for FIBA EuroBasket 2025 is now set with the event tipping off in Tampere and Riga on August 27 and games in Limassol and Katowice starting a day later.

-Some of the biggest global stars such as Giannis Antetokounmpo, Luka Doncic and Nikola Jokic are all ready to suit up for their national teams, headlining a talented cast of players for the event.
+Some of the biggest global stars such as Giannis Antetokounmpo, Luka Doncic and Nikola Jokic are suiting up for their national teams, headlining a talented cast of players for the event which includes 28 NBA players from 18 NBA franchises.

-Let's dive in and take a look at the NBA players who have been included in the preliminary squads of their respective national teams and look set to play this summer, subject to being selected by the coaches.
+Let's dive in and take a look at the NBA players who have been included in the final rosters of their respective national teams this summer.

 Bosnia and Herzegovina